Kleinmarb/snapapi/README.md

 # SnapAPI
-SnapAPI is a blazing fast Rust framework which provides a simple way of creating CRUD APIs by offering HTTP servers and SQL clients.
+SnapAPI is a blazingly fast Rust framework which provides a simple way of creating CRUD APIs by offering HTTP servers and SQL clients.

 ```rust
 use snapapi::{